 As negotiations are finalised, the president of the Royal Society stated that it is imperative “the focus must now be on ensuring a fair and effective means to deliver appropriate association to EU science funding programmes, such as Horizon Europe, outlined in the agreement.
 Any delay in delivering such association will damage UK science and, in the event of any delay, the Government must take quick action to protect and stabilise the world class asset that is our science base.”

 Furthermore, Brexit may deter some UK researchers from joining international projects.
 The loss of mobility will increase the time and financial cost of moving workers to the EU, and many fear that UK-based scientists will no longer have a significant hand in larger, EU-wide projects such as the regulation of new drugs.

 Brexit is set to cause two significant changes for students from the EU/EEA.
 Up until now, EU/EEA students applying to study at UK universities have been eligible for the same loans and grants as home students.
 EU/EEA nationals who started their studies before the end of the transition period will remain eligible for the student loans and grants for the duration of their course, even if it ends after the end of the transition period.

-The UK will launch a new programme called the Turing Scheme, to replace participation in ERASMUS+.
-The programme will be backed by over £100 million and will enable funding for roughly 35,000 students in universities, colleges and schools to undertake placements and exchanges overseas.
-This scheme will roll out in September 2021.
+The UK has launched a new programme called the Turing Scheme, to replace participation in ERASMUS+.
+The programme is backed by over £100 million and will enable funding for roughly 35,000 students in universities, colleges and schools to undertake placements and exchanges overseas.
+This scheme is rolling out for the 2021/2022 academic year.

 You may be asked about how Brexit will impact the NHS, and how that could shape your career as a Doctor.
 If you’re not directly asked about Brexit, mentioning a key issue is a good way of demonstrating your depth and breadth of interest in Medicine.